Ordination of Women and Paul

 Links

-Paul did not endorse slavery, as we have shown above.
+Paul did not endorse slavery.
 On the contrary, the principles he laid down for modifying slavery led to the abolition of slavery in Christian countries.